-After our presentations, tutors introduced us about some encryption history like enigma in the World War II, which aroused my curiosity to search for more effective approaches to encrypt nowadays.
+After our presentations, tutors introduced us about the history of cryptography like enigma in the World War II, which aroused my curiosity to learn more effective encryption methods.
 After the summer school, I still immersed in the ocean of encryption and learned another two algorithms.
-One is the XOR encryption, a symmetric encryption algorithm, which is relatively simple to implement.
-The other is the currently safest encryption algorithm, the RSA encryption.
-Through researches, I found that the theory of XOR encryption is easy to understand: first a certain key is set, and then each binary digit of the plaintext’s code, usually ASCII, is applied with the given key, using XOR operation.
-When decrypt messages, receivers who own the same key can apply XOR calculation to the cipher to gain original cipher as XOR operations are reversible.
-This is convenient but can also be vulnerable, for example, if the plaintext has sequences of repeated characters, rules of the cipher could be discovered by attackers.
-However, when the plaintext has the same length as its cipher it will be considerably secure.
+One is the XOR encryption, a symmetric encryption algorithm, which is relatively simple, and the other is a widely used algorithm: RSA.
+I found that the theory of the XOR encryption was easy to understand: each binary digit of the numerical encoding of the plaintext is applied with the key using XOR operation.
+When the receiver decrypts the cipher, they use the same method with the same key to get the plaintext as the XOR operation is reversible.
+This is convenient but can also be vulnerable, for example, if the plaintext has sequences of repeated characters.
+On the other hand, key distribution is crucial to all symmetric encryption method, which also increases the vulnerability of the XOR encryption.
+The RSA algorithm, however, is a symmetric encryption method and is more robust, because breaking its key requires large number prime factorisation.
+As this is an NP-hard problem, it is not solvable by any practical algorithm whose time complexity doesn’t grow exponentially.
+More specifically, when the key is short, a simple algorithm is adequate to break it, whereas with a key of length more than 1024 bits, breaking the key can’t be done within a reasonably short time.
+Therefore, the RSA encryption’s security is guaranteed unless the P=NP question is solved or a usable quantum computer is invented.

-About RSA encryption I learnt that it is robust because the private key is a product of two concealed prime numbers, generally 1024 to 4096 bits long, which could only be cracked with brute force and hence requires lengthy time.
-More specifically, when the private key is small, a simple algorithm is adequate to break it, however, as the key becomes greater the time consumption increases exponentially because its time complexity is O(2^n) if the key has n bits, which is a NP-hard question and therefore guarantees RSA ciphers’ security unless the development of quantum computer has a breakthrough or P=NP question is solved.
 I believe this is one of the reasons why it is the most commonly used.
-In addition, digital signature is applied for identification to prevent data from being tampered with.
-A piece of data is encrypted with senders’ private key and transferred with the file, the receiver then decrypt it with the public key and verify whether it is correct, and diminish the risk that the file is fabricated.
-Meanwhile, it belongs to asymmetric encryption, meaning that there is less danger of key distribution as private key should be kept secret completely while only public key is published for encryption.
+In addition, digital signature is also widely used using the RSA algorithm.
+Meanwhile, it is an asymmetric encryption, which means that it avoids danger in the process of key distribution as private key should be kept secret completely while only public key is published for encryption or signature verification.

 I have read a book named Aha Algorithm, which introduces various algorithms based on readily comprehensible daily cases such as sorting algorithms.
 After finishing reading, I realised that the algorithms are in our life rather than profound concepts I used to consider.
 Basic events and details that we naturally neglect are arranged systematically and turned into well-regulated approaches to address problems efficiently.
-For example, the algorithm of calculating the shortest path is fundamental to the navigation function of mapping applications.It encouraged me to explore more theoretical and fundamental aspects behind applications.
+For example, the algorithm of calculating the shortest path is fundamental to the navigation function of mapping applications.
+It encouraged me to explore more theoretical and fundamental aspects behind applications.

 In 2019, I participated in Euclid Contest (top 25%) and STEP 1 examinations (grade 1), harvesting quite good results.
-During preparation, I acquired extra mathematical knowledge beyond A-level textbooks and I found some of which are closely related to CS such as number theory, which is widely used in encryption and helped me gain better comprehension when learning encryption algorithms.
-Meanwhile, I attended BPhO physics competition and received silver award, from which I got practice of logic thinking and problem-solving ability for science questions.
+While I was preparing, I acquired extra mathematical knowledge beyond A-level syllabus and I found some of them were related to CS such as number theory, which is widely used in encryption, and helped me gain better comprehension when learning encryption algorithms.
+I also attended the BPhO competition and received a silver award, from which I got practice of logical thinking and problem-solving ability for science questions.